jamt9000/pytorch-template-light/README.md

 - [ ] Plot visualisations to tensorboard
 - [ ] Better support siamese/multimodal setting
 - [ ] Serialize the LR scheduler if it is stateful
+- [ ] Clear distinction between finetuning and resuming
+- [ ] Allow learning rate multiplier for the last fc layer

 Original README follows